TritonDataCenter/sdcadm/docs/reboots.md

 availability after system reboot.

-In other words, once we've sent CNAPI the order to reboot some servers - as many as we specify through the `rate` option - we'll wait for the successful or failed completion of these servers, despite any interruption attempts.
+In other words, once we've sent CNAPI the order to reboot some servers - as many as we specify through the `concurrency` option - we'll wait for the successful or failed completion of these servers, despite any interruption attempts.
 Of course, once these _"in-progress reboots"_ are finished, the plan will not attempt to reboot any more servers.